Baetek/task-manager/README.md

  3. `source venv/bin/activate`
  4. `make run-locally`, `make test`, `make run-in-cluster`

- I left the venv step manual because some IDE's create it for you, but the Makefile will check if an envrionment is active automatically.
+ I left the venv step manual because some IDE's create it for you, but the Makefile will check if an environment is active automatically.

 ## Config